barbarer/class-exp/_sources/class-post.rst

 Post Test
 -----------------------------------------------------

-Please try to solve each of the following problems.
-Do not use any outside resources.
+Please answer
+the following problems to the best of your ability without any outside help.
+You can stop working on a problem after you worked on it for about five minutes without solving it.

 Problems
 ==============